The Best Hinged Knee Brace for Your Needs

 The first dynamic force PCL brace to be launched was the Ossur Rebound PCL Knee Brace.
 Like the company’s ACL counterpart, the brace includes a DTS that applies a counter force on the tibia.
 As a result, the PCL is supported during leg bending and straightening19,20.
 Another PCL brace with research support includes the Albrecht Jack PCL brace21.

-For mild acute tears of the meniscus or degenerative meniscus tears, a knee brace can be a useful contribution to your overall treatment strategy22,23.
+For mild acute tears of the meniscus or degenerative meniscus tears, a hinged knee brace can be a useful contribution to your overall treatment strategy22,23.

 In patients with a weakened or reconstructed ACL, there is evidence that a brace with a dynamic tensioning system (DTS) can reduce the amount of strain put on the meniscus25.
 A brace with a DTS may also protect the ACL after reconstruction, preventing future injury25.